 Despite its lack of psychoactive effects, this powerful cannabinoid comes with a whole host of therapeutic effects.

 Research shows CBG can help with a wide range of issues.
-CBG is an effective pain reliever, and anti-inflammatory agent.
-It can act as neuroprotectant against degeneration in conditions like huntington’s disease, and has been shown to promote neurogenesis, the regrowing of new brain cells.
+CBG is an effective pain reliever and an anti-inflammatory agent.
+It can act as a neuroprotectant against degeneration in conditions like Huntington’s disease and has been shown to promote neurogenesis, the regrowing of new brain cells.
 Studies show CBG may help fight against colorectal, prostate and oral cancer.

 It can help in reducing intraocular pressure in glaucoma, act as an effective antibacterial agent against resistant bacterial strains like MRSA, help with psoriasis and other skin conditions, and can even aid in regulating emotions like an antidepressant.

 This non-psychoactive cannabinoid is best known for its pain-relieving and anti-inflammatory properties, but it also has some less common characteristics.
 CBGV has been shown to improve dry-skin conditions, which is fairly rare among cannabinoids.

 CBGV also shows promise as a potential treatment for those suffering from cancer.
 One study even found that CBGV inhibits growth and division in leukemic cancer cells.